 6. Should funding be approved, solicitors are instructed.

-8. There can be exceptions to this process, if for example an injunction is required, and time is of the essence.
-However, the same decision-making process applies in terms of deciding whether or not to fund legal assistance.
+8. There can be exceptions to this process, if for example an injunction is required, and time is of the essence; however, the same decision-making process applies in terms of deciding whether or not to fund legal assistance.

-9. Throughout the life of a claim, the funding of legal assistance will be kept under regular and ongoing review by the relevant personnel to assess whether the funding criteria continue to be satisfied.
+9. Throughout the life of a claim, the funding of legal assistance will be kept under regular and ongoing review by the relevant personnel to assess whether the funding criteria continues to be satisfied.

 10. The Federation has absolute discretion as to whether or not to fund legal advice and representation in relation to any matter.

-* Members wishing to submit a Road Traffic Collision ONLY personal injury claim should call PFEW RTA Legal Assistance on 0808 1965 315 (or click on the link below)All other personal injury/clinical negligence claims should be directed through the local Branch, using the C1 form on CMS.
+* Members wishing to submit a Road Traffic Collision ONLY personal injury claim should call PFEW RTA Legal Assistance on 0808 1965 315 (or click on the link below).
+All other personal injury/clinical negligence claims should be directed through the local Branch, using the C1 form on CMS.

 The following documents can be found on the CMS system: